Field Guide / advanced

 This may work, but it hides a product decision in CSS.
 If enterprise plans should sort first, the data or template should own that order.
 CSS can style the result.

-Performance and readability
+Specificity and readability still matter

 A useful team guideline